eduardosilva/entity-framework-guide/README.md

 }
 ```

-* Create DbSet properties in your context only about classes which you'll really need.
+* Create DbSet properties in your context only on classes which you'll really need.

 * There are some classes which you never will write operations (e.g. Views).
 In these cases, you should use read-only DbQuery to expose them.